OpenMoonRay/openmoonray-docs/docs/moonray/maps/ClampMap.md

   default: True

-  enables/disables clamping of the output values.
-This useful prevent out-of-range values when expanding the input values.
+  <p>enables/disables clamping of the output values.
+This useful prevent out-of-range values when expanding the input values.<\p>

   <h3>clamp_max</h3>